sascristian/HeyberryAI/README.md

-# Jarbas
+# HeyBerry A.I

-Jarbas is a fork of mycroft-core
+HeyBerry & Jarbas is a fork of mycroft-core

 # THERE BE DRAGONS